OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 4.3.
 Create Virtual Machines
 --------------------------------------------------

-One of the most important aspects of teh cloud is the **preparation of the images** for our users.
+One of the most important aspects of the cloud is the **preparation of the images** for our users.
 OpenNebula uses a method called :ref:`contextualization <context_overview>` to send information to the VM at boot time.
 Its most basic usage is to share networking configuration and login credentials with the VM so it can be configured.
 More advanced cases can be starting a custom script on VM boot or preparing configuration to use :ref:`OpenNebula Gate <onegate_usage>`.

 Step 5.
 Install Advanced Components